Generates Hono JSX (.tsx) files from the compiler's IR. Works with Hono and any JSX-compatible TypeScript backend.

 #Hydration Props

-The adapter extends every client component's props with hydration-related fields:
+Every client component's props are extended with hydration fields:

 Prop Purpose